sample size4 min read

 Weeks to reach a verdict at 10,000 visitors/month, 2.5% baseline CVR, 95% confidence, 80% power.
 Computed with the standard two-proportion sample size formula.

-To reliably detect a +10% lift, which is a good outcome for a typical page tweak, you need about 128,000 visitors.
-At this store's traffic, that is 56 weeks.
-A year of frozen roadmap for one test.
-A +20% lift needs almost 15 weeks.
-Only somewhere past +30% does the timeline drop under eight weeks, which is roughly the longest most practitioners let a test run before cookie churn and seasonal drift start polluting the sample.
+To reliably catch a 10% lift, a good result for a typical tweak, you need about 128,000 visitors.
+At 10,000 a month that is 56 weeks, over a year frozen on one test.
+A 20% lift still needs about 15 weeks; only past 30% does the timeline drop under eight weeks, which is roughly the longest a test should run before cookies clear and seasons shift.
+Flip it around and it is starker: catching a 10% winner inside a single month needs about 140,000 visitors a month.
+Reliably spotting small wins is a big-store luxury, and it is on the box of no testing tool.

 Seven free tools for honest ecommerce experimentation: platform validation, pre-registration & sample size, survival analysis, winner deflation, integrity receipts, the program ledger, and subscription valuation.
 All of it runs in your browser.
 Explore the stack →